Limits on pre-tax (concessional) contributions

 * Including the 28 days from the end of the month in which the member turns age 75.

 Pension phase - transfer balance cap

-A transfer balance cap of $1.6 million applies to how much you can transfer from super into a tax-free income stream.
-If you exceed the cap you will have to remove the excess from your retirement phase income streams and pay tax on the notional earnings.
-This cap includes balances from all super accounts held in an individuals name.
+A transfer balance cap of $1.9 million applies to how much you can transfer from super into a tax-free income stream from 1 July 2023.
+If you have commenced a retirement income stream before 1 July 2023, your personal transfer balance cap will be between $1.7 and $1.9 million, depending on the circumstances (check your personal transfer balance cap with the ATO).
+This cap includes balances from all income stream accounts (including defined benefit income streams e.g. CSS pension) held in an individuals name.

 If your taxable income is higher than $250,000 a year, you’ll pay 30% tax on your pre-tax contributions.